Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Guatemala City Airport, near Antigua, is the closest airport to Lake Atitlan.
 I find that Skyscanner tends to have the cheapest prices for flights.
 Some people come in from Tuxtla Gutierrez near San Cristobal de las Casas in Chiapas, Mexico.

 To get from town to town, take a lancha (boat) from the town’s dock.
 Generally boats run in either direction from town to town from Panajachel-Santa Cruz-Jaibalito-Tzununa-San Marcos-San Juan-San Pedro, plus stops in between at other towns and private docks where people need to be picked up.

 Other lines run direct between Panajachel and San Pedro, Panajachel and Santiago, and Santiago and San Pedro.

-Child trafficking is an issue in Guatemala, so please don’t take close-up photos of children without permission from their parents.
+Child trafficking is an issue in Guatemala, so please don’t take photos of children without permission from their parents.

 Do not flirt with Mayans.
 It’s forbidden for Mayans to entertain romance with non-Mayans.

 If you want to swim in Lake Atitlan, Panajachel and San Marcos are good places to do so.
 The lake is dirtier around San Pedro, though it didn’t stop a few of my friends from jumping in…